![]() |

 together below the bridge.
 A train appeared suddenly at a distance with its

-hooter on for a long time leaving its sound echoed in the surrounding and
+hooter on for a long time, leaving its sound echoing in the surroundings, and

 entered beneath the bridge.
 He ran to the other side of the bridge to see the

-it what he had seen he stood still for a while there and thought the bridge was
+believe what he had seen, he stood still for a while there and thought the

-a perfect place for anyone to commit suicide.
-If someone jumped from there,
+bridge was a perfect place for anyone to commit suicide.
+If someone jumped from

-Even a slight, momentary carelessness while driving would lead to very serious
+a slight, momentary carelessness while driving would lead to a very serious

 accident by hitting its side walls in the curve.
 Subramani kept walking.